 Dedicated personal tutor support

 Dedicated learner services

 Assignment marking and feedback

 FREE CV critique service

 FREE employability guide to help you impress future employers

 * Not included with the online study option

 No, everything you need is included in the price!

 You will send your work to your personal course tutor for them to mark and return to you.
-On successful completion of the course you will be awarded your Certificate in Canine Health and Nutrition Level 3 and your Certificate in Canine Science Level 3.
+On successful completion of the course you will achieve a Certificate of Achievement in Canine Health and Nutrition Level 3 and a Certificate of Achievement in Canine Science Level 3.

 It's not a problem.
 We offer a course replacement service, so if you get into trouble and your course pack is lost or damaged, our Student Support Team can provide you with a new set of materials for a one-time additional fee.